cb1kenobi/hyperloop/README.md

 sudo npm link
 ```

-This will be the same installation you use for contributing as well.

 ## Quick Start

-You can see examples under the `examples` directory.
+You can see examples under the [examples directory](https://github.com/appcelerator/hyperloop/tree/master/examples).

 To compile, package and launch for iOS, use an example of the following command-line: